certaintls/certaintls/README.md

 [Download directly](https://github.com/certaintls/certaintls.app/releases)

 ## Contribution guidline
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
-Besides the code, a reproduciable bug report or documentation improvement is also great contribution.
+Besides the code, a reproducable bug report or documentation improvement is also great contribution.
 To start filing bugs or asking questions, please use [Github issues](https://github.com/certaintls/certaintls.app/issues) of the Certaintls App.

 ## Technical documentation
 * [CertainTLS App](https://github.com/certaintls/certaintls.app/blob/master/README.md)